 What does the programme consist of?

 - Ten training days (plus two Aspire Team Championships training days)

 - Regional Closed (TBC)

 - Aspire Team Championships (July)

-Developed by the National Coaching Team and led by Chris Robertson, Head of Player Development, here is the selection criteria for Aspire:
+Developed by the National Coaching Team, here is the selection criteria for Aspire:

 - Has realistic potential to progress into EDP Potential with aspirations to play for England.